The Australian Childhood Vision Impairment Register (ACVIR)

 The Register collects accurate information on children who have been diagnosed by an ophthalmologists (eye doctor) with vision impairment..
 This information is used to establish the number of children involved, the causes and level of vision impairment and any additional disabilities and health conditions these children have.
 The information is ultimately used to provide better services and treatment for eye and vision conditions.

 If you are a child or a parent or guardian of a child, aged of 0-18 years, who has been diagnosed by an ophthalmologist (eye doctor) with vision impairment, you are invited to join the Australian Childhood Vision Impairment Register.
+Please visit the VI Family Network website for more details.

 Register your child